 Productivity is also crucial in determining long-term growth rates of an economy.
 In other words, stronger productivity growth leads to stronger GDP growth.
 This, in turn, increases tax revenues and lowers government budget deficits.
 Of course, lower productivity growth results in the opposite: lower GDP growth and higher budget deficits.

 Historically, UK labour productivity has grown by around 2% per year but since the 2008/2009 recession it has stagnated.
-Despite some indications of a pick-up in growth in 2015, a weak end to the year meant that productivity at the beginning of 2016 was roughly at the same level as it was almost eight years earlier (the pre-recession peak level).
+The level of labour productivity in Q2 2016 was just 0.1% above what it was eight years earlier in Q2 2008 (the pre-recession peak level).
+In Q2 2016, annual productivity growth was 0.3%.

 In July 2015, the Government published its 15-point productivity plan: Fixing the foundations: Creating a more prosperous nation.
 The plan aims to improve the UK’s transport and digital infrastructure, increase investment in the economy, enhance the skills of the workforce, build more houses, move people off welfare and into work, encourage exports, and rebalance economy away from London.